 949 Grill and Pot Lounge

-In Santa Ana, a unique combination of northern Chinese BBQ skewers and exotic meat hot pots
+Relocated from Santa Ana to Irvine, a combination of northern Chinese BBQ and exotic meat hot pots

-Originally opened as 949 Grill Lounge, Santa Ana’s northern Chinese BBQ house 949 Grill and Pot Lounge split off from Little Pan in 2022, turning each of these distinctive restaurants into something closer to a full-day operation.
-Originally open only for dinner, 949 Grill and Pot Lounge now also serves lunch from 11am to 2:30pm, closing mid-day and reopening for extended dinner hours between 5pm and midnight.
+Originally opened as 949 Grill Lounge, the northern Chinese BBQ house 949 Grill and Pot Lounge split off from Santa Ana’s Little Pan in 2022, turning each of these distinctive concepts into something closer to a full-day operation.
+Originally open only for dinner, 949 Grill and Pot Lounge now also serves lunch from 11am to 2:30pm, closing mid-day and reopening for extended dinner hours from 5pm to 11pm.

 Their ordering system is fully phone-based: You scan a QR code, pick your items from an online menu, then transmit the order for preparation and delivery to your table.
 It initially feels anti-social, but turns out to be efficient and fairly quick – plus helpful, since the menu is considerably larger than Little Pan’s.
 The core offerings are cumin-spiced BBQ skewers with lamb (including everything from bony pieces to testicles), chicken, beef, and vegetables.
 Though both 949 and its Japanese yakitori neighbor Gokumi offer skewered meats, 949’s flavor contrast even with seemingly similar items is striking and, in our view, worth exploring side-by-side in one evening.